 2. You don't bake well enough: Simply Cupcakes doesn't teach baking but if you have at least basic baking skills combined with our wonderful recipes and practice, you will get rave reviews.
 If you run into problems, we will help you through it.

-4. Limited Finances: Unlike most new businesses, a cupcake business can be started from home for less than $1000 and eventually if you wish, you can open a storefront when you have built a customer base.
-Also, an easy Payment Plan is available.
-Everyone is approved.
-No application needed.
+4. Limited Finances: Unlike most new businesses, a cupcake business can be started from home for less than $400 and eventually if you wish, you can open a storefront when you have built a customer base.
+Payment assistance may be available for passionate bakers.

 5. It's not profitable: Yes it is...the profits are huge!
 The average cupcake will cost you $.50 to make and you can sell it for $2.95 or $32 a dozen.
 If you open a store you can sell things like drinks which also have a big mark up.

 In the past year, a woman who ran a Simply Cupcakes business from her home for a little over a year, sold it for $13,500.
 She originally invested $1450 for the training and made a $12,500 profit when she sold it, plus the money she made selling cupcakes..
 The sale price was based on her customer base and the Simply Cupcakes brand & trademark license and exclusive to her county.
 There are other examples of home based Simply Cupcakes being sold for lesser amounts but still huge profits.

 Another example was a man and his wife who started their Simply Cupcakes from home; built a customer base and then borrowed $10,000 for equipment and opened a store.
 After the store was open a year, they sold the business based on their customer list, sales figures, equipment, store lease and the Simply Cupcakes license in their county, for $65,000

 6. I don't have time: A cupcake business can be started part time even if you already have a full time job.
 You control accepting or rejecting orders as your time permits.